BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

     "verifierInfo": "Casey C. Case"
 ]
 ```
-Casey basically attested to knowledge of the FTC Consent, that he was the verifier, and that it was `verifiedFor` a specific image, designated by a SHA hash.
+If a predicate like `isCompliant` were instead used, that might mislead readers into thinking that Casey stated something that he didn't.
+All that Casey attested to is knowledge of the FTC Consent, that he was the verifier, and that he `verifiedFor` a specific image, designated by a SHA hash.

 Attestations can be tricky: an Envelope creator must carefully think about what's getting signed and what's not!